darter2/Intro-web-/README.md

 -As a commission based consumer, i would like to be able to send a form showing what i am wanting to commission and what details.

 <h3>Functional Requirements</h3>
+-Needs an openning page that can redirect the user to different tabs -Needs an About us tab that shows what the company is about.
--Needs a form that allows you to input customer commission details -Needs to allow user to schedule meeting
+-Needs a products tab that shows the current available premade order -Needs a Comissions tab that shows some of our products before showing a commission form and direction to scedule tab -Needs a scheduling tab that allows the user to schedule a meeting for a shop visit or appointment for comission.u -Needs a form that allows you to input customer commission details -Needs to allow user to schedule meeting
 -Needs to show dates and times when company is selling and where